MicrosoftDocs/cpp-docs.it-it/docs/standard-library/bitset-class.md

 ### <a name="parameters"></a>Parametri

-`_Pos` Posizione individuazione il bit all'interno di bitset.
+*POS* posizione individuato il bit all'interno del bitset.

 ### <a name="remarks"></a>Note